-Protocol: Extension will be held in the gym and a converted cafeteria space, with each grade level having their own area and each student their own supplies and seating.
+Protocol: Extension will be held in the gym, with each grade level having their own area and each student their own supplies and seating.
+Parents will pick-up following the Capilano Dr. traffic pattern at the gym entrance; they will not be admitted into the space.